New Relic Query Language (NRQL) supports basic math functions within a

 Results with STRING or FLOAT

-sum(1+MIXED)= skips events where MIXED is a string
+sum(1+MIXED)= skips records where MIXED is a string

-average(1+MIXED)= skips events where MIXED is a string
+average(1+MIXED)= skips records where MIXED is a string

 NULL and zero both appear as 0 in the dashboard.

 To override NULL values with another numeric value, use the syntax:

 This will replace NULL values with 0 or any number specified.

 This can also be used to test whether something returns NULL or zero.